Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations – REBEL

 REBEL Magnum tattoo needle inventory chart showing Contact Span, Needle types and gauge

-REBEL magnum tattoo needle inventory chart illustrating all available contact span, gauge and corresponding needle configurations
+REBEL Magnum tattoo needle inventory chart illustrating all available contact span, gauge and corresponding needle configurations

 ◦ Caesar The Hun